ftrcafekundera/01-week/README.md

 This webpage was created using HTML and CSS coding languages.

+# Additional Information

+Please click on the following link to be redirected to the GitHub profile of the programmer who completed this project (https://github.com/ftrcafekundera).

 # License
                     GNU GENERAL PUBLIC LICENSE
                        Version 3, 29 June 2007